Catherine22/WebServices/README.md

 ----------

-There are two solutions, the second one is better.
+There are two solutions, the last one is better.
 1. Get the certificate of kyfw.12306.cn and keep it in assets folder.
 You add this certificate to trusted CA list of client.<br>
 *After the end of the validity period, the certificate is no longer considered an acceptable.*

-2. Get the certificate of kyfw.12306.cn and keep it in assets folder.
+2. Get the certificate of CA which sponsors kyfw.12306.cn and keep it in assets folder.
 You add this certificate to the trusted CA list of client.<br>
-Normally, the CA of the department which sponsors a certain domain has a longer validity period than that domain.
+Normally, the CAs of the department sponsors specific domains have a longer validity period than domains.
 That's why this solution is recommended.

 **Android example**